maran/docker-build-geth/README.md

 Geth is only available on the develop branch so that's the branch currently being build.

+Currently there is supported for ARM (Raspberry Pi) and AMD64 builds.

 You can run the included build script or run the instructions manually:

 ```